 Top 10 places to visit in the south of France

 To help you decide which part of southern France to visit we’ve mapped out our favourite places, starting in the south-west with Biarritz and ending in the far south-east in Nice.
 Here are our top 10 must-see places to visit in the south of France.
+Getting around France on public transport can be tricky so the easiest way to explore is by hiring a car.
 You’ll find our map at the end of this post.

 Biarritz is an elegant seaside town first made popular when European royalty started visiting in the mid-19th century.
 It still has an air of glamour about it, even though these days its long sandy beaches are more popular with surfers than royals.
 Iconic buildings abound, including Hôtel du Palais, the former summer palace of the wife of Napoleon III, Empress Eugénie de Montijo and now an exclusive luxury hotel, as well as the art deco Casino Municipal, slap-bang on the beachfront.
 Today you’ll also find a thriving food and drink scene and a fabulous collection of independent boutiques promoting local products, as well as stylish department stores like Galeries Lafayette.